You must have administrator rights to access this feature.

 - Repeat work even when the last Work Order is not completed

 A crew mows different areas of town.
-Create a task for each area they mow, associate the tasks a repeating work order and when all the areas are mowed, start all over again from the beginning.
+Create a task for each area they mow, associate the tasks of a repeating work order, and when all the areas are mowed, start all over again from the beginning.

-The ability to schedule and trigger maintenance activities for your assets in order to prolong their service life:
+Schedule and trigger maintenance activities for your assets in order to prolong their service life.